ZelKnow/Feature-Denoising/README.md

 ### Feature Denoising

 To test the effect of feature denoising, simply change `--arch resnet101` to `--arch FD_resnet101`.
 It is a modified resnet with a non-local mean block appended.

+## License

+This project is MIT licensed, as found in the LICENSE file.